 These before and after surgery photographs represent typical results our patients get.
 Each image is conveniently categorized by an acting surgeon.
 Results depend on individual patient circumstances and can vary significantly.

-- Preoperative Assessment – Review of your medical history records, allergies, prior surgeries, symptoms, etc.
+- Preoperative Assessment – Review your medical history records, allergies, prior surgeries, symptoms, etc.

-- Anesthesia – Based on your health condition and medical history, your doctor will recommend the best anesthesia option for you.
-The procedure can be performed under local or general anesthesia.
-Sometimes, sedation can be used in addition to local anesthesia.
-Which anesthesia that will be used depends on the complexity of your surgery.
+- Anaesthesia – Based on both your health condition and medical history, your doctor will recommend the best anaesthesia option for you.
+The procedure can be performed under either local or general anaesthesia.
+Sometimes, sedation can be used in addition to local anaesthesia.
+Which anaesthesia will be used depends on the complexity of your surgery.

 - Surgery – Nasal septum surgery involves strengthening the septum by shortening, restoring, or placing the cartilage and bone in a central position.

 The operation does not require any external incisions on the skin of the nose but requires a small incision on the side of the nasal septum inside the nose (sometimes it is also necessary to make a small incision between the nostrils).
 The incision is usually closed with an absorbent suture.

 The operation usually lasts 30-60 minutes, depending on the severity of the septum deformation.

 After the septoplasty surgery, splints are placed into the nostrils and need to be worn for a couple of days after the procedure.
 Minor swelling and bruises under the eyes can occur.